 Bottom of a dry barrel fire hydrant--there is a drainage hole on the back of this hydrant, sometimes referred to as a "weep hole".
 Below is an "Airport Runway" type of hydrant.
+These are difficult to find.

 Here are Common Valve Operation Problems